-In his 2025 TED talk, Dr Jeffrey Reed presented a simple infographic about the planet his generation is leaving to our children and grandchildren.
+In his 2025 TED talk, Dr Jeffrey Reed presented a simple infographic about what is left of the wild world for our children's children.

 "If your body represented the total weight of all the world’s land mammals.
 Your right forearm would represent what’s left of the wild ones...only six percent of the terrestrial mammals.
 The rest of your body?
 That’s us, our livestock and our pets.
 Your right forearm represents all of the domestic dogs on the planet.
 That's right.
 Dogs are equivalent to all of the wild mammals left on the planet.
 As for carnivores—lions, tigers and wolves, it’s less than your pinky.
 The challenge we collectively face as real humans, not artificial ones, goes far beyond individual opinions on wild wolves—it's about the future of wildness itself, for hunter (like me) and non-hunter alike."